The Confession (1970 film): Plot

 At the trial, Artur and his colleagues faithfully play their parts.
 Lise, to her shame, is forced to make a recorded statement disavowing her husband and praising the party which airs during the trial.
 The prisoners are variously sentenced to either death or life imprisonment, with Artur given the latter.
 When their interrogators do not return to them, the prisoners panic and threaten to appeal, but are told by their court-appointed lawyers that the sentences are only for the party's benefit and will not be enforced if they do not appeal.
 The convicted men appear in court one final time to accept their sentences and waive their right to appeal.

 Afterwards, Artur and some of his colleagues are gradually freed and rehabilitated between 1956 and 1963.
 However, the rest are executed and cremated, with their ashes scattered along a road.
 At the same time, a number of the officials behind the ordeal end up facing their own persecutions, including Kohoutek, Artur's own interrogator.
-Artur later encounters the demoted Kohoutek, who tries to downplay his role in Artur's torment by claiming he was only following orders and never understood what the party wanted.
+Artur later encounters the demoted Kohoutek, who tries to downplay his role in Artur's torment by claiming he only followed orders and never understood what the party wanted.

 In 1968, Artur completes his memoirs of his experiences in captivity and returns to Czechoslovakia to have them published.
-By then, amidst the Prague Spring, the reactionary elements who had orchestrated the entire affair had been pushed out of power by the party, and Artur believed that the party now desired to expose the truth of what happened during those years as much as Artur himself did.
+By then, amidst the Prague Spring, the Stalinist elements who had orchestrated the entire affair had been pushed out of power by the party, and Artur believed that the party now desired to expose the truth of what happened during those years as much as Artur himself did.
 Unfortunately, he arrives in Prague just as the Warsaw Pact invasion of Czechoslovakia begins.